spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/13.png
      :align: center

 14. Now a new layer ``Calculated`` will be loaded in the canvas, lets inspect the attribute table.
-A new column ``geoid`` with the id that can be matched with the cencus tract will be present.
+A new column ``geoid`` with the value that can be matched with the cencus tract will be present.

   .. image:: /static/3/performing_table_joins/images/14.png
      :align: center